 - Criminal Charges: Although rare and usually only applicable in cases of fraud, delinquent taxpayers could face criminal charges for tax evasion.
-This can result in jail time.

 - Short-Term Extension: If you can’t pay your tax debt immediately, you can consider a short-term extension to pay which provides you with 120 extra days to pay off all of your taxes.

-Installment Agreements: If you won’t be able to come up with the necessary funds right away, you may consider applying for an installment agreement.
+- Installment Agreements: If you won’t be able to come up with the necessary funds right away, you may consider applying for an installment agreement.
 Taxpayers who owe less than $50,000 or less qualify for this type of monthly installment plan.
 Once approved, you can pay through a direct debit option, which is the least costly of the options offered by the IRS.

 - Offer in Compromise: Taxpayers who will never be able to pay off their tax debt in full without undue hardship may qualify for an offer in compromise.
 Should your request be accepted, the IRS will forgive a portion of your debt, letting you settle for less than the full amount you owe.